Matching conditions at null infinity in the presence of logarithms: the role of advanced and retarded radiation: Introduction

 We show that logarithmic terms at future null infinity originate from advanced waves that saturate the physically sensible condition that the total energy entering the spacetime through past null infinity is finite.
 This requirement yields an advanced solution exhibiting a $\log\left(v\right)$ behavior at late advanced times (rather than the stronger $O(1)$ behaviour), which, in turn, leaves a distinct imprint at future null infinity characterized by a $\log\left(r\right)/r$ decay near $\mathscr{I}^{+}$, which dominates the usually assumed $r$-asymptotic expansion.
 Analogously, logarithmic terms at past null infinity originate from retarded waves exhibiting a $\log\left(-u\right)$ behavior at early retarded times (see Figure 1).
 The asymptotic conditions on the fields at spatial infinity, which are requested to keep the Coulombic behaviour (\ref{Eq:ScalarCauchy01}), connects the advanced and retarded branches, from which one reads the matching conditions.
 These coincide with those of \cite{Fuentealba:2024lll,Fuentealba:2025ekj}, of which it provides an alternative derivation.

 The connection between advanced waves and non-power-law radial expansions of the fields near $\mathscr{I}^{+}$ violating the peeling property of $\mathscr{I}^{+}$ has been recognized since the earliest studies of gravitational radiation at null infinity.
 In fact, the standard power-law expansion of the leading orders in the asymptotic expansion in the BMS formalism might be considered to be equivalent to Sommerfeld's radiation condition, which is required to describe radiation emitted by bounded sources (see, e.g., \cite{Bondi:1962px,Sachs:1961zz,Sachs:1962wk,Tamburino:1966zz,Kroon:1998dv}).
 For this reason, such terms were typically neglected due to the imposition of the Sommerfeld radiation condition.
-Nonetheless, there could be physically relevant scenarios where incoming radiation, and consequently leading logarithmic terms, could play a crucial role.
-This occurs for instance in the study of scattering processes {\cite{Kraus:2025wgi}.
+Nonetheless, there could be physically relevant scenarios where incoming radiation saturating the flux bound, and consequently leading logarithmic terms, could play a crucial role.
+This occurs for instance in the study of the $S$-matrix where Arefeva-Faddeev-Slavnov type of boundary conditions \cite{Arefeva:1974jv,Faddeev:1980be} are relevant \cite{Kim:2023qbl,Kraus:2025wgi}.
+In particular, a $\log r$ dominant term in the angular component of the vector potential involving the Feynman propagator has been explicitly exhibited in \cite{Kim:2023qbl} (appendix D, formula (D.8) and sentence below).

-We go beyond these earlier observations on the connection between non-polynomial terms at null infinity and advanced radiation by making the explicit connection with the initial data on Cauchy hyperplanes and the resulting Cauchy development, obtaining thereby a new physical insight on the generalized matching conditions valid when these logarithmic terms, involving both $\log (-u)$ and $\log r$, are present.
+Recent articles \cite{Sahoo:2018lxl,Campiglia:2019wxe,AtulBhatkar:2019vcb,AtulBhatkar:2021txo,Compere:2025tzr} have also addressed the problem of matching conditions in the presence of logarithms, confirming the ``mixed matching conditions phenomenon" obtained by integrating the fields from initial data given on Cauchy hypersurfaces.
+However, these interesting papers do not treat the leading logarithms that motivate the present work.
+Of course, one recovers the conditions studied in these papers as a special case if one sets the coefficients of the leading logarithms equal to zero.